 Speaker Mounting and Baffle or Enclosures: The sound performance, volume and efficiency of any attached speaker(s) is greatly affected by the mounting system and required baffle or enclosure.
-Additional baffles or other mounting systems may need to be taken into consideration when installing.
+The factory locomotive speaker is pre-mounted in a baffle for your convenience.

 Baffles are used to isolate the speaker diaphragm front sound waves from the "out of phase" rear sound waves to minimize sound cancellation, particularly at lower frequencies.
-For the most efficient sound generation, the cubic volume of the baffle should be as large as practically possible, and the baffle walls should be acoustically rigid so not to allow acoustic interference.
+For the most efficient sound generation, the cubic volume of the baffle is as large as practically possible, and the baffle walls should be acoustically rigid so not to allow acoustic interference.